 Designing Your Website Navigation

-When you design your website navigation, you must carefully consider your visitors and website goals.
+When you build your website, thoughtfully design the navigation by considering your visitors and website goals.

 Remember: There are humans on the other side of the screen that will have to navigate through your site, and their ability to do so can significantly impact their willingness to stay.